baggiogi/data_driven_control/README.md

 - The folder `fMRI` contains the code for computing optimal data-driven controls from task-based fMRI data.

+- The folder `power grid` contains the code for computing optimal data-driven controls from fault recovery in power grid networks.

 ***

 Author : G. Baggio <br/>